-There are no fixed rules to this salad.
+There are no fixed rules for this salad.
 Consider this your base and play around.
 Use different combinations of vegetables and fruits, skip the seasoning completely or just squeeze in some lemon.
 I would advise against using any liquid dressing other than lemon juice – why mess with the freshness of the ingredients?

-- 2 cups sprouted hare mung/mung beans
+- 2 cups Sprouted hare mung/mung beans

 - ½ cup Apricot (chopped)